wmo-im/wis2box/docs/source/user/setup.rst

 If you want to bulk insert station metadata from a CSV file, please refer to the `Bulk inserting stations from CSV`_ section.

-The station editor can be accessed by visiting the URL you specified during the configuration step, and adding ``/wis2box-webapp/station`` to the URL.
+The station editor can be accessed in the wis2box-webapp by selecting "Stations" from the menu on the left.

 .. image:: ../_static/wis2box-webapp-stations.png
   :width: 800